ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Basics/README.md

 **Set**

-- Set is similar to an array, but can have unique elements
+- Set is similar to an array, but you can add only unique elements to it.

 ```javascript
 //Regular array